torproject/tor/doc/HACKING/ReleasingTor.md

    to a release-0.2.x branch, manually commit the changelogs to the later git branches too.

+   If you're doing the first stable release in a series, you need to create a ReleaseNotes for the series as a whole.
+To get started there, copy all of the Changelog entries from the series into a new file, and run `./scripts/maint/sortChanges.py` on it.
+That will group them by category.
+Then kill every bugfix entry for fixing bugs that were introduced within that release series; those aren't relevant changes since the last series.
+At that point, it's time to start sorting and condensing entries.
+(Generally, we don't edit the text of existing entries, though.)

 4. In `maint-0.2.x`, bump the version number in `configure.ac` and run `scripts/maint/updateVersions.pl` to update version numbers in other places, and commit.
 Then merge `maint-0.2.x` into `release-0.2.x`.